Othoz/paragraph/README.rst

     :target: https://paragraph.readthedocs.io/en/latest/?badge=latest

-othoz-paragraph is a pure Python micro-framework supporting seamless lazy and concurrent evaluation of computation graphs.
+Paragraph is a pure Python micro-framework supporting seamless lazy and concurrent evaluation of computation graphs.

 In essence, the package allows to write *functional* code directly in Python: statements merely specify relationships among *variables* through *operations*.
 Evaluation of any variable given the values of other variables is then de facto: